‘Musical Elements of Kabuki Theater’ at UCLA

 This event offers a rare peek behind the curtains to introduce the background music used within kabuki dramas.
 How does kabuki recreate the sounds of the howling wind or the crashing of ocean waves?
 What emotions to they evoke?

-Following a brief look into the musical elements will be a live performance of highlihgts from the dance drama “Benkei Aboard the Ship” (Funa Benkei, 1885).
+Following a brief look into the musical elements will be a live performance of highlights from the dance drama “Benkei Aboard the Ship” (Funa Benkei, 1885).

 #kyonokai #ucla #cultural #japanesearts #japaneseclassicaldance #nichibu #nihonbuyo #kabuki #roycehall #lecture #losangeles #bandoryu #dance #performance #theater #kimono #日本舞踊 #日舞 #坂東流 #伝統芸能 #伝統